 Example: 'Data from no less than 5 customers (Data Licensee to define as…) must be aggregated in any one output cell'

-7. What terms should be inserted into the Senate Matching, “Special Conditions” section?
+7. What terms should be inserted into the Privacy Preserving Matching, “Special Conditions” section?

 Example: 'Each Org in this project will be matching on: